marczz/mzlinux_pages/development/python/python_libraries.md

         is an Emacs package to bring Python editing to Emacs.
 -   [Eric](http://eric-ide.python-projects.org/) (GPL) is a Python and Ruby editor and IDE, written in python/QT on the top of Scintilla.
+    It is in Debian.
 -   [Leo](http://webpages.charter.net/edreamleo/front.html) (MIT License)
-    is a Python programmer's editor, scriptable in Python  which requires either the Tkinter or PyQt.
-    Leo provides an outline-oriented browser and project manager.
+    is a Python programmer's editor, scriptable in Python which requires either the Tkinter or PyQt._Leo_ provides an outline-oriented browser and project manager.
 -   [Medit](https://bitbucket.org/medit/medit/) is a PyGTK programming editor, with python source support and pluginss in C, LUA, Python, shell.
+    _development stop in 2017_.
 -   [Pida](https://bitbucket.org/aafshar/pida-main) (GPL)
     is an integrated development environment written in PyGTK, that can be used from an external editor like vim or the embedded Medit widget.
-Ali Afshar the author of Pida has stopped contributing in 2010, some other contributors have continued the development until begining 2012, and since the project seems stalled.
+Ali Afshar the author of Pida has stopped contributing in 2010, some other contributors have continued the development until begining 2012, and the project seems now dead.
 -   [SPE](http://pythonide.blogspot.com/) (said GPL!)
-    is an Integrated Development Environment for python.Even if _spe_ is GPL, there is no help, and the manual is not open-source nor free.
+    is an Integrated Development Environment for python.

+    Even if _spe_ is GPL, there is no help, and the manual is not open-source nor free.
 Of course it is not said you have to _pay_ for it, no you just _donate_ money, and it is sent back to thank you.

+    The project seem dead since 2010.

 ## Embedding Extending
 Read first the